(Disclosure: Some of the links below may be affiliate links)

 These two Robo-Advisors are very different.
 Yova will invest directly in stocks, while Selma will only invest in ETFs.
 Selma’s strategy is more passive and more diversified.

 On the other hand, Yova is much more strict about sustainable investing.
-Yova has strong requirements for what a company is doing to be sustainable.
+Yova has stronger requirements for what a company is doing to be sustainable.
 Also, you have much greater customization abilities with Yova.

 Yova is more expensive.
 However, if you invest a lot of money with Yova, the fees are reduced.
 With a very substantial amount of money (500K), you will pay fewer fees with Yova.